 Over time, Ebgi's mental well-being deteriorated so significantly that he was unable to function at all.
 Eventually, his financial resources ran out, leaving him without anything.
 By 2006, penniless and incapable of looking after himself, a Miami-Dade Court approved a guardianship petition after a judge adjudicated Amram incapacitated, entrusting his care toGuardianship Program of Dade County,a state-funded non-profit organization in South Florida, who arranged for him to stay in a nursing home.

-Following a brief illness Amram Ebgi passed away on June 24, 2024 with his daughter by his side.
-Subsequently, his remains were transported to Tiberias for burial in a cemetary named Virtue Rachel (טוהר רחל)—coincidentally sharing the name of his daughter.
+Following a brief illness Amram Ebgi passed away on June 21, 2024 with his daughter by his side.
+Subsequently, his remains were transported to Tiberias, Israel for burial in a cemetary named Virtue Rachel (טוהר רחל)—coincidentally sharing the name of his daughter.
 Tiberias, a resting place for many illustrious figures of Jewish history, includingMaimonides,serves as a fitting final resting place for Amram, whose life and work traced back so often to ancient Jewish heritage.

 Fortunately for art lovers, Amram's final belongings—a small bedroom-sized collection filled with notebooks, prints, and his Trifold works—have been preserved.
 For nearly two decades, these items were transported among various apartments, storage units, and offices.
 As late as 2023, the works were housed within the corporate office of his guardians, occupying approximately 80 square feet.